MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

     :::image type="content" source="../../../../assets/images/saas-offer/view-license.png" alt-text="Screenshot shows the selected assigned licenses highlighted in red.":::

 1. Search for the users or a team in the search box and select **Assign**.
-The license is assigned to the users or a team.
+The users or a team are assigned with the license.

     :::image type="content" source="../../../../assets/images/saas-offer/assign-licenses.png" alt-text="Screenshot shows assigning license to a Team highlighted in red.":::